An extension of May's Theorem to three alternatives: axiomatizing Minimax voting

 \subsection{Acknowledgements}

-For helpful comments, we thank Yifeng Ding, Mikayla Kelley, David McCune, Milan Moss\'{e}, Zoi Terzopoulou, Bill Zwicker, the two anonymous reviewers, and the audience at the AMMCS 2023 special session on Decisions and Fairness, where this work was first presented.
+For helpful comments, we thank Yifeng Ding, Mikayla Kelley, David McCune, Milan Moss\'{e}, Zoi Terzopoulou, Bill Zwicker, the two reviewers and editor for \textit{Social Choice and Welfare}, and the audience at the AMMCS 2023 special session on Decisions and Fairness, where this work was first presented.